Dividend Growth Portfolio

 Advantages over other strategies

-1. Dividend yield is higher than all major funds and nearly all ETF options.
+1. A dividend yield is higher than all major funds and nearly all ETF options.

 - Vanguard High Yield Dividend fund is highest with a 2.78% yield in February 2012.